grafana/grafana-operator/documentation/deploy_grafana.md

 spec:
   ingress:
     enabled:  <Boolean>   # Create an Ingress (or Route if on OpenShift)
     hostname: <String>    # Sets the hostname.
-Some caveats apply, see the note
+Automatically set for Routes on OpenShift.
     labels:               # Additional labels for the Ingress or Route
       app: grafana
       ...